jianglanlele/Brain-Tumor-Segmenation/README.md

 * pytorch1.8.1
 * nibabel
 * pickle
-You can click [here]() for the virtual environment used for the paper.
 ## DataSet
 The brain tumor datasets (BraTS 2019) could be acquired from [here](https://ipp.cbica.upenn.edu/).
 ## Data Preprocess